Idaho Supreme Court Handbook for Jurors

-A jury panel service term in Boundary County is four months.
+Jury panels serve in Boundary County for four months.
 Once you have served a full jury panel, you will not have to serve again for two years.
-Should your name come up before two years have elapsed, you may request not to serve and your request will be granted (please see question 5 and question 18 on the jury qualification form).
-Once you are selected for a jury panel, you will be assigned a juror number.
-On average, your juror number will be drawn once per month.
-It is not unusual that court dates get cancelled, and it is possible that you may go through a four month jury service panel without having to come to the courthouse; the average attendance is two half-days during the four month panel.
+If your name is drawn before two years have elapsed, you may request not to serve and your request will be granted (please see question 5 and question 18 on the Juror Qualification Form).

 HOW DO I GET OUT OF JURY DUTY?

-Idaho Code 2-211 provides "No qualified prospective juror is exempt from jury service.
+Idaho Code 2-211 provides "No qualified prospective juror is exempt from jury service."
 You are a qualified juror if you are 18 years of age or older, a citizen of the United States, a resident of Boundary County, and able to read, speak and understand the English language.
-However, if you have a felony record and are still on probation or parole you will be disqualified.
-If you are age 70 or older you may request to be excused on the jury qualification form.

 CAN I POSTPONE SERVING ON A JURY?

 There are a few special circumstances which may allow you to request a postponement from one jury panel to another.
 You must request to be postponed in writing.

 2.)
 A temporary medical condition